laboyd001/documentation/payments/payments_rest_api.md

 ### Properties

 * __preset__ This field determines the frequency of each Transaction with their Due Date.
-Possible values could be Daily,Weekly,Monthlu,Quaterly,Annually.
+Possible values: Daily, Weekly, Monthly, Quarterly, Annually.
-* __count__ Integer number representing how many transaction to be created.
+* __count__ Integer representing the number of Transactions to be created.
-* __startDate__ This date determines when the Payment Schedule should start.
-Start of the first trasanction in the schedule.
+* __startDate__ The Date when the Payment Schedule should start.
+Start of the first transaction in the schedule.
 Optional.
-* __endDate__ End date of the schdule.
+* __endDate__ The date the Payment Schedule should end.
 * __paymentGatewayId__ Id of the Payment Gateway associated with the Schedule.
 Required.
 * __currencyISO__ 3-letter ISO code of the used currency.
 If not set, default Payment Gateway currency is used.
-* __initialAmount__ Amount of the first transaction.Optional
+* __initialAmount__ Amount of the first Transaction.
+Optional
-* __captureFirst__ Boolean flag indicating if the first transaction should be captured immediately.
+* __captureFirst__ Boolean flag indicating if the first Transaction should be captured immediately.
-* __autoCapture__ Boolean flag indicating if the  transaction should be auto captured on the due date.
+* __autoCapture__ Boolean flag indicating if the Transaction should be auto captured on the due date.

 #### Either of these fields will determine the amount of each Transaction.
 * __eachAmount__ Decimal number representing the transaction amount to capture.
-* __totalAmount__ Total amount of the schedule.If each mount is not set, Please set this value.
+* __totalAmount__ Total amount of the schedule.
+If each amount is not set, the property must be set.

 #### Recurrence Method
-* __recurrenceMethod__ Possible values Keep One Open/Auto Renew/None.
+* __recurrenceMethod__ Possible values: Keep One Open, Auto Renew, None.

 The Recurrence Method field defines the type of open-ended payment schedule you want.

   * None = Payment Schedule is not open-ended and will end after the number of completed transactions match Count.
-  * Keep One Open = After 1 Transaction is completed, another open transaction is generated on the same frequency.
+  * Keep One Open = After one Transaction is completed, another open Transaction is generated on the same frequency.
   * Auto-renew = After all initial transactions are completed, the Payment Schedule will generate the full Count again, such as 12 original, now 12 new future transactions.

 #### Advance Schedule
 if your Payment Schedule needs to capture a payment once every three weeks, you would use our advanced schedule fields.

 * __repeat__ Frequency for each transaction.
 Same as preset
 * __frequency__ Duration between two transaction due date.

-1. Creating a new Payment Method with Payment Schedule with first transaction captured
+1. Payload to create a new Payment Method with Payment Schedule with first transaction captured

 ```
 {